wmantly/p2psub/README.md

 to connect with.
 Peers should be specified as `{host}:{port{}`.
 The host can be an IP or a hostname the system can resolve.
 Default is `[]`

 `logLevel`: Optional, type Array of Strings or `false`.
-Sets the how the instance log to STDIN out.
-Options are `info`, `warn` and `error` if one or more is passed in the `logLevel` Array, messages ill be printed to STDIN/STDERR.
+Sets how the instance logs to STDIN out.
+Options are `info`, `warn` and `error` if one or more are passed in the `logLevel` Array, messages will be printed to STDIN/STDERR.
 Passing `false` or leaving it blank will suppress all message except if the listening port is in use.